BotaoJin1/120A-24-Spring-Materials/README.md

 - **Study Guides**: Suggested practice problems from the textbook, complete with solutions, to help you prepare for exams and deepen your understanding.
 - **Additional Resource**: Supplementary references and materials to aid your further study and mastery of course content.

-- Feel free to explore, download, and make use of these resources to enhance your learning experience in PSTAT 120A.
+Feel free to explore, download, and use these resources to enhance your learning experience in PSTAT 120A.